Man kills brother over pepper soup – The Sun Nigeria

 The man was then rushed to the Alex Ekwueme Teaching Hospital, Abakaliki, where the doctors confirmed him dead.

-Spokesperson of Ebonyi State Police Command, DSP Loveth Odah, said the acting Police Commissioner in the State had ordered that the case be transfered to the command headquarters for further investigation.
+Spokesperson of the state police command, DSP Loveth Odah, said the acting police commissioner in the state, had ordered that the case be transferred to the command headquarters for further investigation.

-“On 15th May 2020, at Amauda Nzashi, Ndufu Echara in Ikwo LGA, Mr Clement Nwofia brought a report that Mr Chukwunweikpe had beaten his brother Mr Ebubechi Orogwu to death with wooden stool over the accusation that the victim ate more meat in their home than the suspect.

-“The victim was taken to Federal Teaching Hospital, Abakaliki, where he was confirmed dead and the lifeless body was deposited at Ikwo General Hospital morgue,” Odah stated.

 Leave a Reply